 How is the oversight of the Prevent duty governed at Warwick?

 The Vice-Chancellor and President is the University's Accountable Officer, and the Director of Operations and Community Wellbeing is the University's Single Point of Contacts (SPoC).
 Oversight of Prevent rests with the University's Audit and Risk Committee, which reports to the University Council.
-Any concerns about an individual are escalated to the Deputy Director of Wellbeing and Head of Community Safety, with the potential for onward reporting lines through Directors posts to the Registrar and University Executive Board (UEB) as necessary.
+Any concerns about an individual are escalated to the Director of Operations and Community Wellbeing, with the potential for onward reporting lines through Directors posts to the Registrar and University Executive Board (UEB) as necessary.

-Any member of the University community who has a non-urgent concern about individual issues relating to any matter concerning safeguarding or wellbeing in our community is encouraged to contact Wellbeing Support Services via email@example.com.
+Any member of the University community who has a non-urgent concern about individual issues relating to any matter concerning safeguarding or wellbeing in our community is encouraged to contact Wellbeing and Student Support via email@example.com.

 For all emergency wellbeing concerns, please contact the Security Gatehouse on 024 7652 2222 or internal extension 22222.